Vladislavlhp7/lay_summarisation/README.md

 ./scripts/prep_all.sh
 ```

-Alternatively, you can download the data manually from the following link:
+If the file download does not work, you can download the dev data manually from the following link:

 <https://drive.google.com/uc?id=1FFfa4fHlhEAyJZIM2Ue-AR6Noe9gOJOF&export=download>

+## Running the code

+### Locally

+Don't

+### CSF

+Look at the `jobs` folder.

 ## Links